9 Things To Do In and Around Lexington KY

 Joe had a root beer, and the bacon cheeseburger, which is a local grass-fed beef burger, topped with local pastured pork bacon, aged white cheddar cheese, and lettuce, onion, tomato, and pickle.
 I had a taste, and this is definitely one of the top burgers I’ve ever had.

-Fresh pork tacos at Red River Rock House
+pork tacos from Red River Rockhouse

 Annie and I shared the Barbacoa Tacos served traditionally, on corn tortillas, with onions, cilantro, and a wedge of lime.
 These are excellent tacos!!
 If you are adventuring in the area, this is a must eat place!!
 Or if you are ever traveling I-64 east of Lexington, I highly recommend making a pit stop for lunch!!